Sign up as a Comparison Shopping Service

 - The site offers a search box for queries and provides search functionality based primarily on a dynamic and automated process and that is not substantially based on search technology licensed or syndicated from Google.

-NEW, starting 31 January 2019: The CSS website offers sorting or filtering options for product search results by price and at least one other dimension relevant for consumers (for example, brand, merchant, delivery time).
+The CSS website offers the option to sort or filter product search results by price and at least one other dimension relevant for consumers (for example, brand, merchant, delivery time).

 - The site is accessible to everyone without sign-up.